Symbolism of domes: Theology

-Oleg Grabar characterizes forms in Islamic architecture as having relatively low levels of symbolism.
-While conceding this in a general sense, Yasser Tabbaa maintains that certain forms were initially very highly symbolic and only lost such associations over time.
-The phenomenon of muqarnas domes, in particular, is an example.
-Tabbaa explains the development and spread of muqarnas domes throughout the Islamic world beginning in the early 11th century as expressing a theological idea of the universe propounded by the Ash'arites (a modification of the Atomism of Aristotle with Occasionalism), which rose to prominence in Baghdad at this time.
+Oleg Grabar characterized forms in Islamic architecture as having relatively low levels of symbolism.
+While conceding this in a general sense, Yasser Tabbaa maintained that certain forms were initially very highly symbolic and only lost such associations over time.
+The phenomenon of muqarnas domes, in particular, was an example.
+Tabbaa explained the development and spread of muqarnas domes throughout the Islamic world beginning in the early 11th century as expressing a theological idea of the universe propounded by the Ash'arites (a modification of the Atomism of Aristotle with Occasionalism), which rose to prominence in Baghdad at this time.
 Only later was the style used in a purely decorative manner.